Chinmay-Gupta/Gaana2Spotify/README.md

 Once the scraping is done, Spotify user credentials are asked and API creates a new playlist "From Gaana".
 Each item in the scraped list is used to search for a song ID using Spotify APIs.
 If found, the song is added to "From Gaana".
+The success rate of transfer in my trials is about 95% and it might vary upon user's playlists.
+All songs are not transferred because Spotify may have an incomplete collection or search algorithms might be inefficient.
+Particularly, if you have uncommon songs with titles in a non-latin script or titles with redundant information, Spotify's search APIs tend to fail.

-It uses 'Spotipy 2.16.1' by Plamere - https://github.com/plamere/spotipy in the backend to simplify API calls to the Spotify servers.
+The program uses 'Spotipy 2.16.1' by Plamere - https://github.com/plamere/spotipy in the backend to simplify API calls to the Spotify servers.
 Uses 'Selenium 3.141.1' to execute the webdriver. https://www.selenium.dev/ Uses 'BeautifulSoup4 3.9.4' to parse Gaana playlist page. https://pypi.org/project/beautifulsoup4/ Developed and tested on Microsoft Windows 10 20H2 with Python 3.7.3